citp/privacy-policy-historical/g/ga/gam/gamedayr.com.md

-> *The following text is extracted and transformed from the gamedayr.com privacy policy that was archived on 2014-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121142737id_/http%3A//gamedayr.com/privacy-and-terms-of-use) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gamedayr.com privacy policy that was archived on 2015-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627204040id_/http%3A//gamedayr.com/privacy-and-terms-of-use) for the most accurate reproduction.*

-# Privacy and Terms of Use - GamedayrGamedayr
+# Privacy and Terms of Use - Gamedayr

+**Conditions of Use**

+If you decide to visit and use Gamedayr Media Network, LLC’s (Gamedayr) website, Gamedayr.com, your visit and any possible dispute over privacy is subject to this Privacy Policy and Gamedayr’s Terms of Use, including limitations on damages, arbitration of disputes, and application of Florida state law.
+It is understood that all users and visitors have read , agreed and will adhere to all policies listed below while using Gamedayr.com.

 **Affiliate Notice**